Until recently, I knew nothing about gum grafting surgery. Now I know a whole lot!

-Pro Tip: Bring an iPod!
+Pro Tip: Bring Music!

 My periodontist wisely encouraged me to bring a music player with my own playlist to the procedure, and it was a GREAT distraction.
 I listened to a recorded version of Harry Potter and the Methods of Rationality, a fanfiction based on the Harry Potter series, as well as some lectures on the rise and fall of China.